greenelab/deep-review/all-sections.md

 prospectively from birth or from the onset of particular conditions.
-In large patient populations, longitudinal analyses such as the Farmingham Heart Study [@N96QKgly] and the Avon Longitudinal Study of Parents and Children [@1FjSxrV1k] have yielded important insights into the development of disease and the factors contributing to health status.
+In large patient populations, longitudinal analyses such as the Farmingham Heart Study [@N96QKgly] and the Avon Longitudinal Study of Parents and Children [@1FjSxrV1k] have yielded important discoveries about the development of disease and the factors contributing to health status.
 Yet, a common practice in EHR-based research is to take a point in time snapshot and convert patient data to a traditional vector for machine learning and